 EIA No. EIA Proposal Stronger Families Youth & Community Savings of £2,241,000 from a net budget of £13,793,000 The Value for Money (VfM) saving programme seeks to reduce the number of children being placed in more expensive placements together with an overall reduction in the number of placements required.
 12 The VfM programme has 2 workstreams: Prevention & Process.
 Solution The Prevention Workstream objective is to deliver evidence based preventative services which reduce the number of referrals to social work and other Level 3 services leading to a reduction in the number of specialist interventions, including statutory interventions which require and enable the council to become the corporate parent for children who cannot remain with their birth parents, extended family or friends.
-The Process Workstream objective is to improve systems so that care plans for individual children can be delivered by lower cost interventions and placements and/or by reducing the time children require statutory children in need or child protection plans or are looked after by the loca l authority.
-Specific actions include: A 'spend to save' business case is being developed to support vulnerable parents when their child is taken into care wit an outcome of avoiding future pregnancies or improving parenting capacity to avoid subsequent children coming into care Groups potentially impacted Impacts identified Mitigating Actions None The VfM programme ensures cost-efficient use of resources so that the needs of children and young people within the social work pathway are individually assessed and met in a timely and effective way using evidence based/promising interventions.
+Solvente The Process Workstream objective is to improve systems so that care plans for individual children can be delivered.

+or child protection plans or are looked after by the local authority.
+Specific actions include: A 'spend to save' business case is being developed to support vulnerable parents when their child is taken into care with an outcome of avoiding future pregnancies or improving parenting capacity to avoid subsequent children coming into care.
+Groups potentially impacted Impacts identified Mitigating Actions None The VfM programme ensures cost-efficient use of resources so that the needs of children and young people within the social work pathway are individually assessed and met in a timely and effective way using evidence based/promising interventions.
 The actual decision making and subsequent placement commissioning/procurement activity is on a case by case basis and uses established/statutory assessment frameworks and our own provider framework.
 So, for example, disabled children will each have a comprehensive assessment that takes full account of all their needs.
 Not applicable.
 The Local Authority has a duty to ensure assessment and response to the needs of children and young people within the social work pathway is compliant with national safeguarding, quality and procurement standards.
-EIA No. EIA Proposal 13 any transfer / TUPE of staff. slade Village Centre to another CVS/ other sector Youth and saving running costs of £27,000.
-This does not include acilities and limited disabled access saving £7,000.
-Staff will Groups potentially impacted Impacts identified Mitigating Actions
+EIA No. EIA Proposal 13 Youth Total savings of £64,000 from a net budget of £1,736,000 The Proposal is to make an overall saving of £64,000 and to achieve this is to utilize the asset of the building resource.
+To do this means transferring the management of Portslade Village Centre to another CVS/ other sector Youth provider saving £57,000 by creating £30,000 revenue and saving running costs of £27,000.
+This does not include any transfer / TUPE of staff.
+To vacate Carden Youth Office which has poor toilet facilities and limited disabled access saving £7,000.
+Staff will be located in facilities with better amenities and access.
+Groups potentially impacted Impacts identified Mitigating Actions